Zhaxxy/Shantae_Risky_RevengePS4_save_editor/README.md

 print('I have a puppy in my inventory in File C is', save.get_has_puppy(3))
 ```
 ## Editing Values ##
+if a value is specific to a save file, the function to get the value would have set_ prefixed to it<br />
+You'll put whatever value as the first argument, then the savenumber as the second argument<br />
+(Some things may require 2 things to be set, usually there will be function with has_ prefixed to it and a function with _count subfixed to it)

 # Write the save back to the file
 ```python